Holden's Lightning flight: Flight history

 The troubles with aircraft XM135 were holding up the closure of the unit, and at the time of the incident, no test pilot was available for another week.
-A pilot from RAF Boscombe Down, who was involved in previous tests, suggested Holden perform the test himself because it involved only ground taxiing for 30 to 40 yards at a time.
+A pilot from RAF Boscombe Down, who was involved in previous tests, suggested Holden perform the test himself because it involved only ground taxiing for 30 to 40 yd at a time.
 For each test, Holden was to test a different electrical configuration, rev up the engine to high RPMs, then cut the engine and apply the brakes.
 Holden was to communicate by hand signals with his support crew on a Land Rover, which would coordinate the next test with the control tower.

 Holden was not wearing a helmet and had no radio.
 The canopy of the aircraft was removed for the electrical wires running out of the cockpit.
 The landing gear was locked in a down position in a test mode.